Aaron Sloman and David Vernon

 - Agility (Opposites: slowness, viscosity, inflexibility, ...)

 The changes of behaviour or of the envelope of behaviours mentioned in connection with robustness, flexibility, and creativity may be fast or slow.
-I think 'agility' is often used to refer to the speed with which such accommodations can occur: the faster they occur the higher the agility.
+It seems that 'agility' is often used to refer to the speed with which such accommodations can occur: the faster they occur the higher the agility.
 Note that this is orthogonal to the quality and significance of the changes.
 For example, we would not wish a flexible robot vacuum cleaner to require thousands of training examples to discover the need to avoid a type of situation that causes it problems.

 A related notion (or dimension) of 'agility' would refer to the ease with which users can bring about the changes required for flexibility and creativity.